 - G 2.4.1 The process for assuring the safety of a system which is defined in the suite of railway software standards is structured around a system lifecycle with 12 phases, shown in Figure 1. - G 2.4.2 General requirements, which are not specific to any phase are provided in Part 3. - G 2.4.3 This system lifecycle is used to structure the requirements in this standard.
-Requirements for the client action during the specific phases shown in green in the figure are set out in Part 4 of this document.
-In some cases requirements for client action during early lifecycle phases demand consideration of the approach to later lifecycle phases (e.g. the development of lifecycle concepts in Phase 2 demands consideration of the approach to lifecycle phases 8, 9, 11 and 12). - G 2.4.4 This standard contains no specific requirements for the client action during Phase 1 because it is an exploratory phase, and all relevant requirements are better associated with Phase 2.
-It might, nonetheless, save time if those responsible for Phase 1 bear in mind the requirements that will have to be met in the following phase. - G 2.4.5 This standard contains no specific requirements for the client to act during phases 6, 7, and 8 (software design integration) because client involvement in these phases is set out as a general requirement in 3.4 of this document to approve phased deliverables. - G 2.4.6 This standard contains no specific requirements for the client to act during Phase 12 because the activities during that phase are considered to be out of scope.
-However, it is necessary to consider how the decommissioning phase impacts the system design, and this is covered by the production of lifecycle concepts during Phase 2. - G 2.4.7 For complex systems where the system architecture decomposes functions across multiple subsystems, it is possible for these different subsystems to be at different phases of the lifecycle.
+Requirements for the client to act during the specific phases shown in green in the figure are set out in Part 4 of this document.
+In some cases requirements for client action during early lifecycle phases demand consideration of the approach to later lifecycle phases (e.g. the development of lifecycle concepts in Phase 2 demands consideration of the approach to lifecycle phases 8, 9, 11 and 12). - G 2.4.4 This standard contains no specific requirements for the client to act during Phase 1 because it is an exploratory phase, and all relevant requirements are better associated with Phase 2.
+It might, nonetheless, save time if those responsible for Phase 1 bear in mind the requirements that will have to be met in the following phase. - G 2.4.5 This standard contains no specific requirements for the client to act during phases 6, 7, and 8 (software design integration) because client involvement in these phases is set out as a general requirement in 3.4 of this document to approve phased deliverables. - G 2.4.6 This standard contains no specific requirements for the client to act during Phase 12 because the activities during that phase are considered to be out of scope. - G 2.4.7 For complex systems where the system architecture decomposes functions across multiple subsystems, it is possible for these different subsystems to be at different phases of the lifecycle.
 The requirement set out in 3.1.1 of this document states that the lifecycle relationships are documented within the safety assurance strategy.
 A specific requirement relating to the re-use of pre-existing subsystems or software elements is set out in 4.5.2 of this document.
 This is a particular example of differences in the lifecycle phase.